 It's hard out here for a pope.
 See, when it comes to religious history, the list of Catholic Church transgressions makes for pretty uncomfortable reading.
-Despite exalting virtue and kindness in its teaching, Church leadership has spearheaded a long history of outright unforgivable Catholic actions.
+Despite exalting virtue and kindness in its teaching, church leadership has spearheaded a long history of outright unforgivable Catholic actions.

 You might remember some of these improprieties from school - the Inquisition, Joan of Arc, and the trial of Galileo should all ring a bell.
 But not everything here is medieval.
-Though Vatican violence goes way back, there are a number of disturbing episodes from recent history.
-Some of this repugnant behavior comes from Popes, some was Church-endorsed, and some, most unsettlingly, was just straight-up regular Church practice.
+Though Vatican violence goes way back, a number of disturbing episodes are from recent history.
+Some of this repugnant behavior comes from popes, some was church-endorsed, and some, most unsettlingly, was just straight-up regular church practice.

-Dark Church history contains scandal after scandal rife with every vice and taboo you can imagine.
-When the Church was at the height of its power (at which point it was the most powerful organization in the Western world), it's safe to say everything went to its head.
-Combine that with the fact that Church leaders seem to stubbornly resist adapting to changing morality and you've got a whole lot of unforgivable moments on our hands.
+Dark church history contains scandal after scandal rife with every vice and taboo you can imagine.
+When the church was at the height of its power (at which point it was the most powerful organization in the Western world), it's safe to say everything went to its head.
+Combine that with church leaders seeming to stubbornly resist adapting to changing morality and you've got a whole lot of unforgivable moments on your hands.

-But the Church isn't denying it anymore.
+But the church isn't denying it anymore.
 The archdiocese of Milwaukee acknowledged the severity of the issue and agreed to pay a $21 million settlement to 300 victims.
 But these types of settlements are few and far between.
 Luckily, Pope Francis has set up a tribunal to hold the bishops who facilitated the cover up to account.
-The molestation of children is still happening at the hands of priests, 15 years after the Boston Globe broke the story.
+The molestation of children is still happening at the hands of priests 15 years after The Boston Globe broke the story.

-In fact, in August 2018, a grand jury reported that internal documents from six Pennsylvanian dioceses noted that over 300 "predator priests" were "credibly accused" (a seemingly subjective accusation acknowledgement based on the discretion of individual dioceses) of harming more than 1,000 child victims; the alleged violations go as far back as 1947.
-Due to statute of limitations, only two priests were charged with abusing minors.
+In fact, in August 2018, a grand jury reported that internal documents from six Pennsylvanian dioceses noted that over 300 "predator priests" were "credibly accused" (a seemingly subjective accusation acknowledgment based on the discretion of individual dioceses) of harming more than 1,000 child victims; the alleged violations go as far back as 1947.
+Due to the statute of limitations, only two priests were charged with abusing minors.

 In February 2019, however, Pope Francis publicly acknowledged the systemic maltreatment and vowed to combat the problem.
 He said, "I think that it’s continuing because it’s not like once you realize it that it stops.
 It continues.
 And for some time we’ve been working on it."

-The International Union of Superiors General has used the uprising of the #metoo movement to denounce the "culture of silence and secrecy."
-With the support of Pope Francis and the pushback from the community of international female superiors, the Catholic church claims to be "working on" overcoming the years of sexual mistreatment by persons in power.
+The International Union of Superiors General has used the uprising of the #MeToo movement to denounce the "culture of silence and secrecy."
+With the support of Pope Francis and the pushback from the community of international female superiors, the Catholic Church claims to be "working on" overcoming the years of sexual mistreatment by persons in power.

 In 1095, when Pope Urban II made a plea for war with Muslims, armies of Christians in Western Europe took up the charge.
 The pope promised serfs freedom if they went, galvanizing the masses.
 In the First Crusade, an army of peasants led by Peter the Hermit was massacred by the Turks.
-When an army of knights went after them and captured Jerusalem, it was said they massacred Muslims until the streets ran with blood.
+When an army of knights went after them and captured Jerusalem, it was said they slaughtered Muslims until the streets ran with blood.

 This was only the beginning.
-Waves of the Crusades continued until 1396, marking three centuries of warfare, and incalculable human suffering.
+Waves of the Crusades continued until 1396, marking three centuries of warfare and incalculable human suffering.
 Catholics definitely weren't the only religion involved in this mass violence, but Pope Urban II got the ball rolling.
 Here's a nice juicy summary of the sordid catastrophe:

 Taking the heads of slain enemies and impaling them upon pikes appears to have been a favorite pastime among crusaders.
 Chronicles record a story of a crusader-bishop who referred to the impaled heads of slain Muslims as a joyful spectacle for the people of God.
 When Muslim cities were captured by Christian crusaders, it was standard operating procedure for all inhabitants, no matter what their age, to be summarily killed.
 It is not an exaggeration to say that the streets ran red with blood as Christians reveled in church-sanctioned horrors.
-Jews who took refuge in their synagogues would be burned alive, not unlike the treatment they received in Europe."
+Jews who took refuge in their synagogues would be burned alive, not unlike the treatment they received in Europe.

 Boniface VIII (1230-1303) was guilty of many horrible crimes that, sum total, make him seem like a sadistic Roman emperor.
 Among other things, he oversaw the complete destruction of Palestrina, a city that peacefully surrendered.
 Palestrina was completely razed, and Boniface ordered a plow driven over it to prove it had been reduced to nothing but earth and rubble.